demondazee/demondazee/README.md

 # 💫 About Me:
-👋 Hi, I’m bry<br>👀 I’m interested in Fullstack Web Development<br>🌱 I’m currently developing & learning more about Backend Development  with C#'s .NET Core<br>💞️ I’m looking to collaborate on making web applications<br>📫 How to reach me?
+👋 Hi, I’m bry<br>👀 I’m a Fullstack Software Engineer<br>📫 How to reach me?
 Contact me at mafty.erin01@gmail.com

 # 💻 Tech Stack: